binary-husky/unreal-map/README.md

 - previous frame: pause and switch the previous frame
 - loop to start: play all data, go back to the first frame
 - ppt step: play a frame at a very slow speed, easy to record the screen, will be stuck for a few seconds after pressing
-- use orthcam: switch the perspective view (object near large and far small)/projection view (have you learned engineering drawing?)
+- use orthcam: switch the perspective view (object near large and far small)/projection view (similar to what you would use in engineering drawing)
 - P.S.
 The first time you switch to the projection view, you need to use the mouse wheel to enlarge the screen